noxxxxxxxx/docker/README.md

 ## Prepare

-You need install these tools before you start to use.
+You need install these tools before you start to create Docker container.

 - Docker
-- docker compose
+- Docker Compose

 ## Network

-Use bridge network to connect container
+Use bridge network to connect each container

 ```bash
 docker network create -d bridge nginx_proxy